Signs, Symptoms & What to Do Next

 A Common Condition — Often Overlooked

-While CVI is one of the most common circulatory disorders (affecting up to 40 million Americans), only about 10% of people with the disease ever receive treatment.
-Many assume the discomfort is just part of aging or weight gain — which is why it often goes ignored for years.
+Many people assume the discomfort is just part of aging or weight gain — which is why it often goes ignored for years.

 What Causes CVI?